ViralTexts/gtr-clusters/clusters/18680308-sn82015775-ALiteraryCuriosity.md

 ## [From _The Abbeville press and banner._](https://chroniclingamerica.loc.gov/lccn/sn84026853/1894-06-20/ed-1/seq-8)

 #### 1894-06-20 &middot; Abbeville, S.C.

 <table style="width: 100%;"><tr><td style="width: 50%">

-all our readers.
-Each line is a quotation from one of the

-standard authors 01 bngianu auu .viuenai,
-ar:?l the number of the Hue refers to the
-ba^e of Its author below.
-This poem .Is the result of a year&#x27;s extensive
-reading of-the voluminous writing of
-thirty-eight lading poets of the past and I
-: . present. &gt; &#x27; . &#x27; I
-We advise our young folks to commit to
-memory each line and the name of its au- 1
-thor.
-Then seek to learn something of each I
-poet and the connection in which the
-thought is expressed.
-These sayings will
-olten come handy alterward.in the broad
-fleld of human experience.
 LIFE.
 1. Why all this toll for triumphs of an
 hour ?